-Soft leather furniture and accessories, including a bespoke mid-century lounge seat and a tailor-made magazine rack, and a chalk stripe carpet are also new.
-Guestrooms feature an assortment of abstract photography by artists including New York-based Rajmohan Fotograf, who highlights beautiful subjects in unexpected places; Maryland artist Llewellyn Berry, who specializes in representational imagery; and Venezuela-born Tony Vazquez-Figueroa, whose concentration is in both photography and mixed media.
+The Vibe: Masculine, woodsy and awfully handsome, the spaces feel more like a stylish country cabin than a hotel in Downtown Manhattan.
+An assortment of abstract photography by artists including New York-based Rajmohan Fotograf highlight beautiful subjects in unexpected places; Maryland artist Llewellyn Berry, who specializes in representational imagery; and Venezuela-born Tony Vazquez-Figueroa, whose concentration is in both photography and mixed media.